timothyythio/COSC310idv/README.md

 Once Docker has been setup, clone the GitHub Repository and run “MainMenu.java” to get started.

-Inside VSCode, the MSSQL driver mssl-jdbc-11.2.0.jre11.jar needs to be added to the Referenced Libraries in order to run the code properly.
+Inside VSCode, the MSSQL driver [mssl-jdbc-11.2.0.jre11.jar](/mssql-jdbc-11.2.0.jre11.jar) needs to be added to the Referenced Libraries in order to run the code properly.
 Once this is done, everything should run properly

+# Introduction
+This is an inventory management system.
+It is designed to:
+1. Monitor stock levels on various materials and products
+2. Mark down positions of various materials and products within the storage facility
+3. Collect data on stock level changes, supply times and defective batches of supply
+4. Plan ahead for a schedule to order new batch of materials based on consumption and lead time
+5. Cooperate with management personnel decisions to alter ordering strategy in response to external factors such as drop in supply cost or difficulty getting supplied in the foreseeable future
+6. Alert the responsible individuals when stock levels are not expected to sustain normal operations of the company for an adjustable number of days ahead
 # StockLevel
 The Stock Level component of the system consists of 3 classes "mainStock", "ProductWriter", and "DataReader".
 The ProductWriter class contains all the methods and functions necessary to write new products in the inventory/stock, while the DataReader class contains all the methods that reads and returns the stock levels in the inventory.